torarinvik/ProofPy/README.md

 ## Status

-CertiJSON is currently in **alpha** stage.
+ProofPy is currently in **alpha** stage.
 The specification is stable, but the reference implementation is under development.

 ### Roadmap